 PAYMENT 💰 with card is preferred - we can still take a cash payment if this is absolutely necessary, but please, if you can pay with a card this would be ideal.

-So as you can see, it will feel a little bit different when you come to the clinic, but pretty much the same as before Christmas.
-Hopefully not intimidating or worrying for anyone - I hope that the explanations above help to clarify why we have had to make these changes.
+As you can see, it will feel a little bit different from normal when you come to the clinic, but pretty much the same as before Christmas.
+Hopefully not intimidating or worrying for anyone - I hope that the explanations above help to clarify why we have had continued with these measures.
 Over time I hope that we will be able to return to normal, but how fast this happens is impossible to say at the moment.

 What happens next?
 What about laser treatments?

-So we are pretty much offering everything as normal now for injectable treatments.
+We are pretty much offering everything as normal now for injectable treatments.
 I’ve been doing a bit of research into laser treatments, which are not considered safe as yet unfortunately.
 Laser safety experts are of the opinion that laser hair removal and laser tattoo removal are both considered aerosol generating procedures (AGPs), so are not allowed at the moment.
 Debate is ongoing about whether scavenging systems for collecting any spray/smoke produced during such treatments are actually helpful/reduce the risk - it seems they may actually make things worse.
 In very practical terms, the big lasers also have fans, filters, nooks and crannies and would be ideal places to miss a few virus particles here and there when cleaning.
-So on balance and with apologies, there is no chance of restarting any laser treatments at the moment - it may be well into next year before this becomes available again. 🤞🏻 Again no new patients being accepted at the moment for tattoo removal, and no new patients being started at all for hair removal.
+So on balance and with apologies, there is no chance of restarting any laser treatments at the moment - it may be well into the latter part of the year before this becomes available again. 🤞🏻 Again no new patients being accepted at the moment for tattoo removal, and no new patients being started at all for hair removal.